andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 By default, the installation directory is `/opt/intel/openvino`, but the installation gave you the option to use the directory of your choice.
 If you installed the Intel® Distribution of OpenVINO™ toolkit to a directory other than the default, replace `/opt/intel` with the directory in which you installed the software.

 <details>
-    <summary>Click to see the Intel® Distribution of OpenVINO™ toolkit directory structure.</summary>
+    <summary>Click for the Intel® Distribution of OpenVINO™ toolkit directory structure.</summary>

 | Directory&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description                                                                           |